MyronLiu999/E-Commerce-Database-Architecture/database_design.md

 4. The merged cart becomes the new "official" cart for that user.

 # Q5
-1. order_product_subtotal: I defined this part be the sum of product amount and tax.
-They are computed and stored together each time instead of store them separately, which can reduce the rlationships and raise overall efficiency.
-2. amount: I define this part be product amount + shipping fee + tax for the same reason.
-3. spec_id: in Shopping Cart database, I defined a variable called "spec_id", which contains many information about variable attributes of a specific product.
-It can reduce the connection when we want to access product in shopping cart.
+## Denormalization for Performance: Order Totals

+I denormalized the Order / OrderProduct tables by storing pre-computed totals:

+- `order_product_subtotal` on OrderProduct
+- `order_total` on Order

+These values can be derived from normalized fields (unit_price, quantity, tax, shipping), but storing them improves performance.

+### Why Denormalize

+Order pages are read far more often than orders are written.
+Pre-computing totals avoids repeated JOINs and aggregations each time an order is viewed, giving much faster reads.

+### Trade-offs

+**Read Benefits**
+- O(1) access to totals
+- No re-aggregation or per-line calculations
+- Faster reporting and order history queries

+**Write/Consistency Costs**
+- Totals must be updated atomically during checkout
+- Risk of inconsistency if computations fail
+- Updates are more complex if line items change

+**Storage Costs**
+- Some redundant data is stored

+### Mitigation

+Use transactions during checkout and periodic validation jobs to ensure totals stay consistent.

 # Q6
 ## Data Flow Between Databases

 ### Flow 1: MySQL --> MongoDB (Product Catalog Sync)
-- **What flows:** Basic product info (id, name, price, category) and inventory levels are copied from MySQL into MongoDB for flexible attributes like sizes, colors, materials.
+- **What flows:** Basic product info (id, name, price, category) are copied from MySQL into MongoDB for flexible attributes like sizes, colors, materials.
 - **Freshness:** Synced every 2–5 minutes.
 Small delays are acceptable.
 - **Fallback:** If MongoDB is down, basic product data still available from MySQL.